VODF/vodf-docs/source/specification/glossary.rst

     PR
       Short for "Pull Request"

     SOI
       Short for "Stable Observation Interval".
 It is a time interval during which the IRFs are considered as stable, within systematics.

     WCD
       Short for "Water Cherenkov Detector"

+    event-list
+      A table of information about detected particles, including their reconstructed arrival time, position on the sky, and energy.
+Depending on the specifics of the detector that measured them, other reconstructed information may be included, such as signal/background classification parameters.